Cupboards & shelves above with reading lights and 12V sockets.

 La Strada had the complete package for what we wanted.
 Incidentally La Strada, were the only manufacturer at the time, that had a UK dealer and Certificate of Conformity or COC.

 The price and specification were finalised in Germany with La Strada.
 We had to complete the purchase through the UK dealer, who dealt with the import and DVLA.

 We opted for left hand drive.
-This kept the price down, as we drive mostly in Europe seemed a better option.
+This kept the price down and as we drive mostly in Europe, it seemed a better option.

 What’s The External Finish?

 Exterior Colour – Kiesel Grau or Pebble Grey

 Tyers – Chunky BFG Goodrich with black steel rims.

 Which is The Interior Colour Scheme?

 Interior finish – Silver line with Burgundy Red furniture and drawer fronts.